 Chicken Stew

-by Beth Moncel
+By Beth Moncel

 Okay guys, this chicken stew recipe is definitely at the top of my list of all-time favorite recipes!
 Chicken Stew is thicker and heartier than chicken soup, but lighter than a beef stew.
 The flavor is absolutely on point, it’s totally cozy, and it’s just one of those things that I could happily eat for three meals per day and still want more the next day.
 With nearly 200 5-star reviews, you have to try this chicken stew!

-Close up overhead view of a bowl of chicken stew
+Close up overhead view of a bowl of chicken stew.

-Recipe Tips
+Recipe Success Tips

-1. Use chicken thighs instead of chicken breast.
+1. Use chicken thighs.
 Chicken thighs stay juicy and tender, even with a long cook time, and have TONS of flavor.
+You could use bone-in and remove the bones later, if desired.

-3. Use good quality broths.
+5. Use good quality broths.
 Skip boxed broth and opt for something full-flavored.
 I like Better Than Bouillon, which really packs a flavor punch.
 Homemade broth is great, too!

 Share this recipe